visit serbia

 Do not miss a visit to Sremski Karlovci which is considered Serbia’s prettiest town.

-We dine at Restoran Pasent, a beautiful restaurant in Sremski Karlovci
+We dined at Restoran Pasent, a beautiful restaurant in Sremski Karlovci

 The region also has some of the most beautiful monasteries that date as far back as 1545.
 I visited the gorgeous Krušedol Monastery and Grgeteg Monastery.
 I also visited the Orthodox Cathedral of St Nicholas in Sremski Karlovci.